Cambodia has big plans to boost tourism, most of which revolve around a massive influx of visitors from China

 In Cambodia, these groups, like the many that will follow it, are indicative of the changing face of an evolving industry.
-Tourism is a key driver of Cambodia’s economy, contributing approximately one quarter of GDP last year, according to a report from the World Travel and Tourism Council.
+Tourism is a key driver of Cambodia’s economy, contributing 12.2% of GDP last year, according to a report from the World Travel and Tourism Council.

 Once a destination popular with adventurous Western visitors, when Cambodia’s government looks ahead nowadays its focus is increasingly placed on one nation: China.

 Whereas many Europeans are tightening their belts when it comes to spending, China has millions of people who, for the first time, have the money and desire to get out and see the world.
 Last year, China overtook Vietnam to become the number one source of visitors to the Kingdom.
 And given its close relations with Beijing, Cambodia is in a prime position to cash in.

 According to Cambodia’s Ministry of Tourism, the country welcomed close to 830,000 Chinese visitors in 2016 alone, up almost 20% from the previous year and almost halfway to the government’s goal of attracting two million Chinese tourists annually by 2020.
 Figures from the China Outbound Tourism Research Institute (Cotri), an independent research organisation based in Hamburg, estimate that about 270,000 Chinese tourists visited Cambodia in the first quarter of 2017, putting it on track to top a million this year.

 Men Phearom, director of planning at the Ministry of Tourism, said that the government had implemented a policy of promoting mainly Chinese visitors as part of a wider economic strategy with Beijing.